eperlangeli/NutriAi-Business-Strategy/README.md

 NutriAI: AI-Driven Preventive Health Platform
-Concept: Transforming lifestyle data into predictive health risk models for the Insurance & Fintech industry.# NutriAi-Business-Strategy
+Concept: Transforming lifestyle data into predictive health risk models for the Insurance & Fintech industry.
 Executive Summary:
 NutriAI is a HealthTech platform that bridges the gap between wearable data (Apple Health, Apple Watch) and dynamic insurance pricing.
 By leveraging longitudinal data on nutrition and physiology, we enable a shift from static pricing to behavioral-based risk modeling.